skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 **Target time**: 03:24:56

-* Equip your party as follow and place everyone in the back row:
+* Equip your party as follows and place everyone in the back row:

 | Zidane | Vivi | Freya | Quina |
 |--------|------|-------|-------|